Updated 22 April 2020

 Do talk to your children’s palliative care team about your child’s ACP and any DNAR decisions.
 You may need to simplify your plans or discuss and document your wishes specifically with regard to COVID-19.

 15. My child and their siblings have been asking questions about COVID-19.
 Is there any information that’s been written specifically for children?

 The Office of the Children’s Commissioner has developed this presentation, specifically designed to answer questions that children may have.

-15. We are struggling to access food delivery slots.
+16. We are struggling to access supplies.
 What can we do?

 Other children’s and mental health charities have produced information which you may find helpful, such as:

 18. What will happen if my child dies of COVID-19?

 We know how important it is for you to know that your child is cared for kindly and with care and dignity after their death just as they were during their life.